Whooping Cough, Tdap and DTaP Vaccines

 Make sure that you have been vaccinated against whooping cough.
 Booster doses are needed throughout life because protection after pertussis vaccine or disease wears off over time.

 - Young children need five doses of DTaP by kindergarten (ages 4 to 6).

 - The Tdap booster is a requirement for students entering the 7th grade in California.

 - Pregnant women are recommended to receive a Tdap booster during their third trimester of each pregnancy, even if they got it before pregnancy.

 - Adults are also recommended to receive a Tdap booster, especially if they are in contact with infants or are health care workers, but most adults have not yet received Tdap.

 - Advisory Committee on Immunization Practice (ACIP) recommendations for DTaP and Tdap vaccines.

-Contact your Primary Care Physician to discuss how to obtain pertussis vaccine.
+Contact your Sharp Community primary care doctor to discuss how to obtain pertussis vaccine.